CharlieKuharski/parallel-selenium-grid/README.md

 # parallel-selenium-grid

-This is an Eclipse Gradle Project that demonstrates TestNG + Selenium.
+This is an NEON Eclipse Gradle Project that demonstrates TestNG + Selenium.
 This Project is meant to ultimately demonstrate Docker-compose standing up Selenium Grid.
 We then will be able to run our test against Selenium grid Docker Images in parallel.